Childhood Cancer Heroes

 Atlas was inpatient for three days every three weeks.
 In November 2022, his left arm below the elbow was amputated.
 He then then took oral chemotherapy six days per week until late April 2023.
 Atlas rang the bell to celebrate partial remission, but it was sadly short-lived.
 A tumor was discovered next to his heart in May.
 In July, Atlas underwent open heart surgery to remove the tumor directly.
 The surgery went well, and Atlas began a proton radiation therapy protocol that lasted seven weeks.
 This treatment did not seem to help and caused harsh side effects.

-Alison hopes that Atlas will be able to live a long, healthy, and fulfilling life.
-He is her hero because he has gone through more in his toddler years than some people go through their entire lives.
-Through it all, he has remained so positive and always has a huge smile on his face.
-His resilience is inspiring and keeps her going.
+Atlas is his mom Alison's hero because he went through more in his toddler years than some people go through their entire lives.
+Through it all, he remained so positive and always had a huge smile on his face.
+His resilience is inspiring.

 The advice Alison would like to share with families who may also be facing a childhood cancer diagnosis is heartfelt.
 “Your feelings are valid and deserve to be felt,” she says.
 “Your concerns deserve to be heard.
 You, your thoughts, and your feelings are allowed to take up space.
 There is no such thing as asking too many questions and you are not a burden to anyone around you.
 You are not alone, even if you feel like you are.”